moemode/ermaster/README.md

 It then sends the prompt to the OpenAI API and retrieves the response which contains token probabilities and more. gpt.py saves each prompt together with the response into a JSON *run file*.

-# The Role of run files and similarity files
+# The role of run files and similarity files

 All composite matchers use these *run files* with the cached API response and do not query the API live.
 This saves cost and time.